“A Sopranos Thanksgiving”

 8.7 / 10

 You thought Livia Soprano was gone?
-Well, she’s actually alive and well, and now comes in the form of a Mercedes-Benz saleswoman by the name of Gloria Trillo, a stunning and seductive brunette (much like young Livia), svelte and sultry, clad in black.
+Well, she’s actually alive and well, and now comes in the form of a Mercedes-Benz saleswoman by the name of Gloria Trillo.
+She’s a stunning and seductive brunette (much like young Livia), svelte and sultry, clad in black.

-She also happens to be a patient of Dr. Melfi’s, which should be cause for immediate warning signs.
+She also happens to be a patient of Dr. Melfi’s, which should be an immediate red flag.
 Tony meets her in a scheduling mix-up, and the fatal attraction is evident, to us the audience and especially to Melfi.
 But patient-client privilege means that their toxic affair is given free rein to blossom, and even those ducks from the pilot can’t save Tony now.

 Of course, this is just the beginning of the relationship between Tony and Gloria.
 The couple are in their honeymoon phase right now — fucking on the Stugots without a care in the world.
 The marina provides an isolated home away from home; a break from reality.
 That the episode ends with ducks quacking along the pier, with the black Mercedes SL500 in the foreground, suggests that Tony may be going off the deep end — right now, he doesn’t give a shit about family.